 Ukash

 Smart Vouchers Ltd launched Ukash in 2001.
 As with other e-wallets, it enabled users to pay participating merchants securely and instantly.
-Ukash was also be used to ‘load’ other e-wallet services which effectively meant you could fund certain e-wallets (eg NeTeller) with your Ukash account.
+Ukash was also used to ‘load’ other e-wallet services which effectively meant you could fund certain e-wallets (eg NeTeller) with your Ukash account.
 Why you’d want to do this I’m not exactly sure…but it was an option.

 Ukash was acquired by Paysafecard (see below) a while ago.